salesforcecli/plugin-data/messages/data.bulk.results.md

 # error.invalidId.actions

-- Ensure the ID isn't from a query job.
+- Ensure the ID is from a previously run bulk ingest command, and not a query command.

-- Check the job for the ID shows up in the org:
+- Run this command and verify that the job ID for the bulk command exists in your org:

 sf org open --target-org %s --path "/lightning/setup/AsyncApiJobStatus/page?address=%2F750"